LexBritvin/HybridVoiceCommands/README.md

 $ pip install -r requirements.txt
 ```

+If there is an error on `pip install -r requirements.txt`, try to follow the steps from chapter **Project requirements**.

 Initialize the SDK.
 You'll need Google credentials and configured project.
 ```
 $ gcloud init